TRYING TO BE SOCIAL

 3) the Influence Matrix // 4) Behavioral Investment Theory (MORE….)

-It grew out of the Behavioral Investment Theory of social motivational & emotional processes, which is based on Attachment Theory.
+It maps how people represent themself in relation to others.
+It grew out of the Behavioral Investment Theory of social motivational & emotional processes, based on Attachment Theory.

 The Matrix makes 2 main points: